petedodd/IMMORTOOL/README.md

 https://petedodd.github.io/IMMORTOOL-live/

 Please note: this will take some moments to load.
+It may be necessary to access this site using Firefox or chrome browsers.

 ## Examples of command line use ##